Western Electrical Contractors Association, Inc.

 When it comes to his teaching philosophy, Neil expresses, "I was always taught to do work you can be proud of.
 My philosophy is to extend that same work ethic to others.
 I want students to leave feeling confident...so that they can apply the knowledge and practices in their daily routines."
 This passionate and dedicated instructor also added, "Get ready to learn something that will change your life and others around you.
 Our trade requires skill not everyone can handle and possess, but if you focus and dedicate the time and effort, you will be rewarded with knowledge and the ability to work anywhere in the world!"

-Neil currently resides in San Diego with his wife, Michelle, their three beautiful children, and dog, Luna.
-They spend as much time as possible together bonding on the beach, making sand castles, surfing, and enjoying family dinner.
+Neil currently resides in San Diego with his wife, Michelle, their three beautiful children, and two dogs, Luna, and Olive.
+They spend as much time as possible together, bonding with family activities like making sandcastles and roasting smores at the beach, surfing, and flying kites.

 "I'm honored to be a part of this amazing team and am determined to help our organization develop strong individuals within the electrical and low voltage trades," Neil says.